pyinstaller/pyinstaller/doc/source/Manual.rst

 and correctly bundles the major Python packages such as numpy, PyQt, Django, wxPython, and others.

-|PyInstaller| is tested against Windows, Mac OS X, and Linux.
+|PyInstaller| is tested against Windows, MacÂ OSÂ X, and Linux.
 However, it is not a cross-compiler: to make a Windows app you run |PyInstaller| in Windows;
 to make a Linux app you run it in Linux, etc.